Search

 Welcome

-Great Lakes Region of the American Chemical Society is an incorporated group of 20 ACS Local Sections the states of Illinois, Indiana, Michigan, North Dakota, Ohio, and Wisconsin.
-The Sections work together to sponsor technical meetings, present awards and recognitions, and organize activities of interest to benefit the members and the general public.
+Great Lakes Region of the American Chemical Society is an incorporated group of 20 ACS local sections from Illinois, Indiana, Michigan, North Dakota, Ohio, and Wisconsin.
+The local sections work together to sponsor technical meetings, present awards, recognize outstanding individuals contributing to the chemistry enterprise and organize activities of interest to benefit the members and the general public

 Great Lakes Region has a rich history deeply intertwined with the development of chemistry and the scientific community in the United States.
 The ACS was founded in 1876 and currently has more than 155,000 members at all degree levels and in all fields of chemistry, chemical engineering, and related fields and is one of the world's largest scientific societies by membership.
 The ACS is a 501(c)(3) non-profit organization and holds a congressional charter under Title 36 of the United States Code.
 Its headquarters are located in Washington, D.C., and it has a large concentration of staff in Columbus, Ohio.